-When the Snapshot Agent generates the initial schema script, the new schema will use the same compression settings for both the table and its indexes.
+- When the Snapshot Agent generates the initial schema script, the new schema uses the same compression settings for both the table and its indexes.
 Compression cannot be enabled on just the table and not the index.

 The Distribution Agent does not check for down-level Subscribers when it applies scripts.
-If the replication of compression is selected, creating the table on down-level Subscribers will fail.
+If the replication of compression is selected, creating the table on down-level Subscribers fails.
 In the case of a mixed topology, do not enable the replication of compression.

-For merge replication, publication compatibility level overrides the schema options and determines the schema objects that will be scripted.
+- For merge replication, publication compatibility level overrides the schema options and determines the schema objects that are scripted.